 It is no secret to locals that South Medford is one of the best places to go in the Boston area for Italian food, but if you are a tourist, business traveler, or newcomer to the region, chances are you've never even heard of this close-knit neighborhood just west of Route 93.
 But South Medford indeed has a lot to offer, including everything from Sicilian bakeries to cozy restaurants to pastry and pasta shops to food markets/Italian delis.
 And it is this last category that is the focus here, with Bob's Italian Foods being considered by many to be one of the best places in Metro Boston to get sandwiches, pasta, Italian food supplies, and more.

 South Medford is a compact area, with most of its shops and restaurants being concentrated at or near the intersection of Main Street and Harvard Street, but a short walk south will bring you to such places as La Cascia's Bakery and Italo Bakery (both of which have outstanding Sicilian pizza, by the way) while a short stroll north will bring you to Bob's.
-Unlike La Cascia's and Italo, Bob's is a bit more of a grocery store with all kinds of items found in its two aisles, including olive oil, anisette sugar, pine nuts, house-made pasta (the ricotta-stuffed rigatoni is marvelous as is the ravioli with smoked mozzarella and basil), cheese, sausage, Italian cookies, tomato sauce, olives, stuffed peppadews, and much more.
+Unlike La Cascia's and Italo, Bob's is a bit more of a grocery store with all kinds of items found in its two aisles, including olive oil, anisette sugar, pine nuts, house-made pasta and prepared meals (the ricotta-stuffed rigatoni is marvelous as is the ravioli with smoked mozzarella and basil and the eggplant parmigiana), cheese, sausage, Italian cookies, tomato sauce, olives, stuffed peppadews, and much more.
 As you reach the back of the market, it turns into more of a sub shop or deli, with people placing their orders for sandwiches, dinners, pizza, and other items, then wandering around the store (or waiting) while their orders are completed.
 The overall vibe of Bob's is that of an old-fashioned neighborhood store, with a friendly (and often funny) staff and a particularly nice feeling around the holidays when the store has a festive feel and seems quite a bit like a spot from another era.